earthly/website/blog/_posts/2021-10-22-bash-string.md

 Contains dvark: aardvark
 ~~~

-Unfortunately, this match operator does not support all of modern regular expression syntax: you can't use positive or negative look behind and the character classes are a little different then you would find in most modern programming langaues.
+Unfortunately, this match operator does not support all of modern regular expression syntax: you can't use positive or negative look behind and the character classes are a little different then you would find in most modern programming languages.
 But it does support capture groups.

 ## Bash Split Strings